g3n1uss/StringTheoryTools/README.md

 Package **TransformationRules.m** implements boosts, rotations, S duality and T duality for NS-NS fields.

-A great example of utilizing boosts and T/S dualities is a beautiful solution-generating technique (here by solutions we mean that they solve the equations of motion, such as Einstein and Maxwell equations), in which you start with a simple solution and by performing a series of tranformations obtain something new.
+A great example of utilizing boosts and T/S dualities is a beautiful solution-generating technique (here by solutions we mean that they solve the equations of motion, such as Einstein and Maxwell equations), in which you start with a simple solution and by performing a series of transformations obtain something new.
 This solution-generating technique was used to [construct](http://arxiv.org/abs/hep-th/0105136) [fuzzballs](https://en.wikipedia.org/wiki/Fuzzball_(string_theory)).

-An example of using the package is presented in *Example.KerrToD1.nb*, in which you start with a rotating black hole in 4 dimensions (Kerr black hole) and perform the series of tranformations, namely: "add flat direction"->"boost"-"T duality"->"S duality", to obtain the D1 brane.
+An example of using the package is presented in *Example.KerrToD1.nb*, in which you start with a rotating black hole in 4 dimensions (Kerr black hole) and perform the series of transformations, namely: "add flat direction"->"boost"-"T duality"->"S duality", to obtain the D1 brane.
 At the end we take the extremal non-rotating limit to check that the result is the well-known supersymmetric D1 brane.

 Package **DiffGemetry.m** implements computation of connections (Christoffel symbols), Riemann and Ricci tensors, Ricci scalar and spin connections.